Going to the vet may be a little scary but there are steps we can take before and during the exam to make it Fear Less!

 We believe that vaccines are a vital part of keeping your pet healthy, however we also realize that not all pets need all vaccines.
 We work to tailor the vaccines to your pets lifestyle.
 It is our belief that vaccines are only a small part of your furkids health care and we don’t over vaccinate.

-We do perform routine surgeries such as spays, neuters and mass removals.
-Feel free to ask for an estimate for any surgery we do, we want to make sure you know how much to budget.
+We do perform routine surgeries such as spays, neuters and mass removals. *we no longer spay any female dogs over 60 lbs* Feel free to ask for an estimate for any surgery we do, we want to make sure you know how much to budget.
 It is important you know exactly what to expect before, during and after surgery.
 Never be afraid to ask questions!

 We do not declaw cats, but can offer some great alternatives and training methods to avoid declawing your furcat!